 With regard to liquidity, the Group's main priority is to ensure continuity of funding.
-At 31 December 2020, 100% (2019:0%) of the Group's borrowing facilities (excluding joint ventures) were due to mature in less than one year.
-During the year, the group finalized a 18 month renewal of its Revolving Credit Facility with regular drawdowns available during this period.
+At 31 December 2021, 100% (2020: 100%) of the Group's borrowing facilities (excluding joint ventures) were due to mature in less than one year.
+In 2022, the group finalized a renewal of its Revolving Credit Facility ending July 2023 with regular drawdowns available during this period.
 Based on the current outlook the Group has sufficient funding in place to meet its future obligations.